urbanjost/M_orderpack/README.md

      make clean
      make nvfortran
 ```
-   Note that to specifically get get release 2.0.0 you would use
+   Note that to specifically get release 2.0.0 you would use
 ```bash
      git clone --branch 2.0.0 https://github.com/urbanjost/orderpack.git
 ```